It's finally time to start writing

 After completing this course you'll have

-• A working understanding of the three essential writing tools.
+• A working understanding of three essential writing tools - plus a bonus one

-• An instant, easy 'cure' for writer's block.
+• An instant, easy 'cure' for writer's block, using the senses and observation

 •

-Started a writing habit - plus strategies for working out the best time to write.
+A writing habit - plus strategies for working out the best time and place to write

-• First drafts you can mine for phrases or characters or develop into longer projects.
+• First drafts you can mine for phrases or characters or develop into longer project

-• Resources to develop your writing skills, find a writing community, and improve your practice.
+• Resources to develop your skills, find a writing community, and get support

 Get started today with easy to follow writing exercises to download